 Aspire well and aspire high.
 It is not only important to desire a virtuous goal, but it is equally important to choose the righteous path.
 Once you have chosen, chase your dream and do not let anyone come in your way.
 Do not let your family or society decide for you.
 Do not hold yourself back just because most people around you think differently.
 Also, think logically and rationally but remain compassionate and humanistic in both personal and public lives.

 Professionally, you are doing quite well.
-Is there anything besides your work which interests you?
+Is there anything besides your work that interests you?

-The rich blues of the Himalayan sky, the rugged mountains hugging Shanti Stupa, the orchestra of the Lidder or the Indus, a long sleepy night of rain tapping on the tin-roofed home, Sarangi or flute in the backdrop, cogitation on philosophy, and epeolatry with incense of fresh print of jacketed books.
-Walking through the streets and among the idiosyncrasies of New York City, lazing and lying on the riverfront and watching the Manhattan skyline and skyscrapers, chatting with random quirky strangers in Queens and waiting for the twilight on the steps of the Low Library on a warm summer day.
-In the absence of the above interests, good time with family, friends and my dog, Osho.
-And, when they are not around, books, books and books or a good political debate, a courtroom drama, a detective series and a sci-fi movie are ideal.
+The rich blues of the Himalayan sky, the rugged mountains hugging Shanti Stupa, the orchestra of the Lidder or the Indus, along sleepy night of rain tapping on the tin-roofed home, Sarangi or flute in the backdrop, cogitation on philosophy, and epeolatry with the incense of fresh print of jacketed books.
+Walking through the streets and among the idiosyncrasies of New York City, lazing and lying on the riverfront and watching the Manhattan skyline and skyscrapers, chatting with random quirky strangers in Queens, and waiting for the twilight on the steps of the Low Library on a warm summer day.
+In the absence of the above interests, good time with family, friends, and my dog, Osho.
+And, when they are not around, books, books, and books or a good political debate, a courtroom drama, a detective series, and a sci-fi movie are ideal.